Did you know that there are over 400 trades in Canada?

-If you would like more information on apprenticeships and career exploration an employment advisor at one of our three employment resources centres can offer you free assistance.
+If you would like more information on apprenticeships and career exploration, an Employment Advisor at Lutherwood Employment Services can offer you free assistance.